 As airlines can be very strict with their carry on luggage having clothes with pockets where you can store items for your trip can be useful.
 You could easily put your packet of tissues, lip balm, ear phones, etc. in to a pocket.
 This way you don’t have to keep accessing your carry on luggage for those little things during the flight.

 Don’t throw all your fashion sense out of the window just because you are taking a flight.
-There are many functional clothes out there that are stylish.
+There are many functional clothes out there that are stylish and comfortable and loose fitting that you can wear on a plane.
 It is amazing by adding a scarf, some jewellery or a nice pair of flat shoes that you can be comfortable and stylish.

 So there you have it, my 7 suggestions of what to wear on a plane.
 I hope you have found them useful and will implement them next time you fly.
 Happy Travels.

 Hi.
 I’m Sharyn.
 I have travelled most of my life thanks to my dad who worked for an airline.
 I have created LiveWorkPlayTravel based on my travels from around the world to show you how you too can travel and work abroad and online to travel longer and better.
 Read more.